-Digitalisation has helped businesses streamline processes, improve efficiencies and turbocharge productivity.
-Organisations embracing digital transformation have found that these benefits can lead to a reduction in operating expenditure, or OPEX, which ultimately lead to a healthier bottom line.
+Digitalisation has helped businesses streamline processes, improve efficiencies and turbocharge productivity, and OPEX is no different.
+Organisations embracing digital transformation have found that these benefits can lead to a reduction in operating expenditure, or OPEX.
+This ultimately leads to a healthier bottom line.

 In this spotlight Q&A, Proco speaks with OPEX expert Twan Kersten, operational excellence leader at Mondelēz International, the American multinational behind famous snacks such as Oreo cookies and Cadbury chocolate bars.

-He joined the confectionary giant in 2011, bringing with him an extensive knowledge on Total Productive Maintenance (TPM), Lean and 6 Sigma from time at Novartis, Johnson & Johnson, Unilever and others.
-In addition to contributing to several books on Lean and OEE, Twan holds a master’s degree in mechanical engineering, specialising in computer integrated manufacturing and flexible production systems.
+Kersten joined the confectionary giant in 2011.
+At the time, he brought with him an extensive knowledge on Total Productive Maintenance (TPM), Lean and 6 Sigma from time at Novartis, Johnson & Johnson, Unilever and others.
+In addition to contributing to several books on Lean and OEE, Twan holds a master’s degree in mechanical engineering.
+He specialises in computer integrated manufacturing and flexible production systems.

 Here he provides his insight on the future of OPEX digitalisation, outlines the associated challenges and offers some thoughtful career advice.